 - The two main diagnostic classification systems are the Diagnostic and Statistical Manual of Mental Disorders (DSM) and the International Classification of Diseases (ICD).

-- Diagnostic manuals allow clinicians, teachers and researchers to ensure consistency in diagnosis.
+- Diagnostic manuals allow clinicians, teachers and researchers to ensure consistency in diagnosis and data recording.

-- Diagnostic manuals have limitations however.
-The complexity of patients’ presentations and the manifestation of disease may not always fit neatly into diagnostic categories.
+- Diagnostic manuals have limitations.
+The complexity of patients’ presentations and the manifestation of disease often do not fit neatly into diagnostic categories.

 Diagnostic classification systems are, most simply, a set of symptoms and comments that have been agreed by experts to be a reasonable basis for defining the limits of categories in the classification of mental disorders.
 In this statement the shorthand term diagnostic manual is used to refer to diagnostic classification systems.
 Two main diagnostic manuals are used to assist in diagnosing psychiatric illnesses: